zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - pid: `optional(uint16)` -  Product ID (positive non-zero).
 Must be empty if `IsPAA` is true.
 Must be equal to a `pid` field in `CRLSignerCertificate`.
   - isPAA: `bool` -  True if the revocation information distribution point relates to a PAA
   - label: `string` -  A label to disambiguate multiple revocation information partitions of a particular issuer.
-  - crlSignerCertificate: `string` - The issuer certificate whose revocation information is provided in the distribution point entry, encoded in X.509v3 PEM format.
+  - certificate: `string` - The issuer certificate whose revocation information is provided in the distribution point entry, encoded in X.509v3 PEM format.
 The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
   - certificate-delegator: `optional(string)` - The delegator certificate of CRL signer Certificate which must be chained back to approved certificate in the ledger, encoded in X.509v3 PEM format.
 The corresponding CLI parameter can contain either a PEM string or a path to a file containing the data.
   - issuerSubjectKeyID: `string` - Uniquely identifies the PAA or PAI for which this revocation distribution point is provided.
 Must consist of even number of uppercase hexadecimal characters ([0-9A-F]), with no whitespace and no non-hexadecimal characters., e.g: `5A880E6C3653D07FB08971A3F473790930E62BDB`.
   - dataUrl: `string` -  The URL where to obtain the information in the format indicated by the RevocationType field.
 Must start with either `http` or `https`.
 Must be unique for all pairs of VendorID and IssuerSubjectKeyID.